-This supplement also describes a common way of thinking of the requirements for designing the optical fibre submarine cable systems and aims at consolidating and expanding on materials related to several Recommendations, including G.971, G.972, G.973, G.974, G.975, G.975.1, G.976 and G.977.
+This supplement also describes a common way of thinking of the requirements for designing the optical fibre submarine cable systems and aims at consolidating and expanding on materials related to several Recommendations, including [ITU-T G.971], [ITU-T G.972], [ITU-T G.973], [ITU-T G.974], [ITU-T G.975], [ITU-T G.975.1], [ITU-T G.976], [ITU-T G.977] and [ITU-T G.978].

-This supplement should also allow a reader to better understand the specifications in the fibre, components, and system interface Recommendations currently developed respectively in Questions 5, 7 and 8 of ITU-T Study Group 15.
+This supplement should also allow a reader to better understand the specifications in the fibre, components, and system interface Recommendations.
 This supplement should not prevent technical development relevant to the optical fibre cable systems technologies.